 Sample GMAT practice questions for equations - linear equations and quadratic equations - in algebra is given below.
-Attempt these GMAT sample questions and check whether you have got the correct answer.
-Explanatory answer with video explanations (wherever provided) is available to help you crack the questions.
+Attempt these GMAT sample questions given in the questionbank and check whether you have got the correct answer.
+Explanatory answer with video explanations is available to help you crack the questions.

 A poultry farm has only chickens and pigs.
 When the manager of the poultry counted the heads of the stock in the farm, the number totaled up to 200.
 However, when the number of legs was counted, the number totaled up to 540.
 How many more chickens were there in the farm?
 Note: In the farm, each pig had 4 legs and each chicken had 2 legs.

 This GMAT question is an algebra word problem.
 Using the information about the number of heads and number of legs, frame a system of linear equations in two variables.
 Solve the two simultaneous equations to compute the number of pigs and number of chickens.
 Lastly, remember to find tha answer to the question asked.
 A 600 level GMAT question in linear equations of two variables.